by Beverly Hutchinson McNeff

 How do they become our life?
 By asking for help.
 Help from the Guide that God has given us.
 The One Whose only purpose is our good, the Holy Spirit.
 He is here to help us transform our lives so that we might know who we truly are and live the life that we were intended to live.
 As we read in the Course, “Make this year different by making it all the same.
 And let all your relationships be made holy for you.”
 (T-15.XI.10)

-That is the Holy Spirit’s job, to transform your relationships — to heal your life.
-Let’s make that decision together to employ Him, and reap the dividends of a kind life.
+That is the Holy Spirit’s job: to transform your relationships … to heal your life.
+Let’s make that decision together to employ Him and reap the dividends of a kind, joyous, and fulfilled life.
 Then maybe we will realize that we don’t need any keys to get into Heaven; we are already there.